 Biennial thistles germinate and grow into rosettes in their first year and spend the winter as rosettes.
 In their second year, rosettes resume growth in early spring and bolt in mid-to late spring.
 Bolted plants then flower, set seed, and die by summer’s end.
 Biennial thistles only reproduce from seeds, so the key to management is to prevent seed production.

 Thistle species introduced from Europe often become weedy in part because the natural enemies that keep their populations in check in their native habitat are not found in North America.
-Disturbance, adequate moisture, and sunlight favors establishment of biennial thistles; thus degraded pastures and rangeland with bare soil or disturbed areas are most susceptible to invasion.
+Disturbance, adequate moisture, and sunlight favors establishment of biennial thistles; thus degraded pastures and rangeland with bare or disturbed soil are most susceptible to invasion.
 Once established, biennial thistles compete with desirable vegetation, and sharp spines can deter livestock and possibly wildlife from grazing.
 Reductions in livestock carrying capacity have been reported when biennial thistles invade rangeland and pasture.

-Management of biennial thistles includes herbicides, biological control agents, mechanical, and cultural control methods.
+Management includes herbicides, biological control agents, mechanical, and cultural control methods.
 The following information summarizes results of herbicide field trials conducted on non-native biennial thistles.
 The duration of biennial thistle control on any site is dependent on herbicide properties and environmental conditions such as soil type, rainfall, and presence of competitive desirable vegetation.
 In general, control with herbicides tends to be shorter in duration on coarse textured soils and on sites with annual rather than perennial grasses.

 Results of Herbicide Field Trials